 Information about the environmental and/or social characteristics of the Fund is set out in Appendix III to this Supplement.

-An investment in the Fund should be viewed as medium to long term and should not constitute a substantial portion of an investment portfolio.
+An investment in the Fund should be viewed as medium to long term and should not constitute a substantial portion of an investment portfolio and may not be suitable for all investors.

 Investment Objective and Policy

 Investment Objective